akadrac/social-track/README.md

 6. run `terraform plan` - make sure you have your aws creds available
 7. run `terraform apply` - deploys the application

-Its should now be installed, however you need to add entires for each user you want to follow into the dynamodb table.
+It should now be installed, however you need to add entires for each user you want to follow into the dynamodb table.

     {
       "screen_name": { S: 'OpenAI' },